MAGIC-AI4Med/MAP/README.md

 Training logs and checkpoints will be placed under `MAP/logs` and `MAP/checkpoints`.

 ### Demo
 We provide a demo to help you understand the expected actions of the model.
+The demo loads one pseudo-bulk and run the model forwarding to generate response prediction.
 Run it like this:
 ```
 python demo.py
   --ckpt [ckpt path]